-Welcome to a space created to nurture children’s mental and emotional wellbeing through meaningful stories, practical resources, and compassionate support.
+Welcome to a space dedicated to supporting children’s mental and emotional wellbeing through meaningful stories, practical resources, and compassionate guidance.

 At the heart of this website is my children’s book There’s a Monster on My Shoulder and its companion educational resource.
-Together, they gently explore emotions, anxiety, self-awareness, and resilience, helping children make sense of their feelings and feel less alone in their experiences.
+Together, they gently explore emotions, anxiety, self-awareness, and resilience, helping children understand their feelings and realise they are not alone in their experiences.

-Beyond these core resources, you’ll discover a range of materials designed to support learning, emotional growth, and wellbeing across early childhood settings, schools, therapy environments, and homes.
+Alongside these core resources, you will find a range of materials designed to support children’s learning, emotional growth, and wellbeing across early childhood settings, schools, therapy environments, and homes.

-While the site is organised for educators, families, and wellbeing professionals, you are warmly encouraged to explore all areas.
-Many resources can be adapted across settings, supporting children wherever they learn and grow.
+Although the website is organised into sections for educators, families, and wellbeing professionals, you are warmly encouraged to explore all areas.
+Many of the resources can be adapted for different environments, allowing children to be supported wherever they learn and grow.

 My hope is that this space empowers the adults in children’s lives to guide them with confidence, compassion, and understanding — helping every child to know who they are, and feel seen, supported, and strong.